randomcmd/ImGuiEditor/README.md

 # ImGuiEditor (Name Not Final)
 ImGuiEditor is a visual editor for Dear ImGui.
 Browse through all the available components and drag them onto the canvas.
-Rearrange components, edit them and when done easily compile them to a C++ file to integrate into your own project!
+Rearrange components, edit and then easily compile them to a C++ file to integrate into your own project!
 Missing components from a library?
 Check out how to add them via the [Plugin System](#plugin-system)

 ![Screenshot of the program](https://github.com/randomcmd/ImGuiEditor/blob/3cf52db7023e617faef0b00c5b6969a78a200f79/example.png)

 ## Features
 - Drag and drop most ImGui components
-- Rapidly prototype
+- Rapid prototyping
 - Save files as layout files and open them later!
 - Compile to your favorite language (C++ support only for now)
 - Load plugins for third party libraries